nrfconnect/sdk-nrf/samples/edge_impulse/wrapper/README.rst

 #.
 Check the example input data in your Edge Impulse studio project:

    a.
 Go to the :guilabel:`Live classification` tab.
    #.
-In the :guilabel:`Classifying existing test sample` panel, select one of the test samples.
+In the **Classifying existing test sample** panel, select one of the test samples.
    #.
-Press :guilabel:`Load sample` to display the raw data preview.
+Click :guilabel:`Load sample` to display the raw data preview.

       .. figure:: ../../../doc/nrf/images/ei_loading_test_sample.png
          :scale: 50 %